stargate-rewritten/Stargate-Mapper/README.md

 #### [Version 1.0.1]

-- Updated to the new Stargate Rewitten API
+- Updated to the new Stargate Rewritten API
 - Project now requires Stargate 1.0.0.14+

 #### [Version 1.0.0]